Film: Foreign Correspondent

 Starred Joel McCrea and Laraine Day.
 Lost the Academy Award

-for Best Picture to another Hitchcock film, Rebecca
+for Best Picture to another Hitchcock film from the same year, Rebecca

 This work contains examples of:

-- Affably Evil: Fisher, the urbane, well-mannered Nazi spy.
+- Affably Evil: Fisher, the urbane, well-mannered Nazi spy and Rowley, the hired, Cockney assassin.

 - Alliterative Name / Awesome McCoolname: Johnny Jones has a "fresh, unused mind", but his publisher wants him to be taken seriously so Jones is given the posher-sounding name, "Huntley Haverstock".